mroam/learnOpenGL/README.md

 * What physics systems play nice with opengl?
 Do we want to build our own?

-* Since openGL just draws pictures (”render“) and does not keep track of where our 3d objects are ( ), how best should we keep track of what objects we’re using and where they are and how they are moving?
+* Since openGL just draws pictures (”render“) and does not keep track of where our 3d objects are ( ), how best should we keep track of what objects we’re using and where they are and how they are moving? (”OpenGL is a rendering library.
+What OpenGL does not do is retain information about an "object".
+All OpenGL sees is a ball of triangles and a bag of state with which to render them.
+It does not remember that you drew a line in one location and a sphere in another.“ —http://www.opengl.org/wiki/Getting_Started )

 References